CornellDataScience/compilAR/README.md

 **Correctness:** every element of every rank's output buffer must equal `6.0f`.
 Failures print `Rank X, idx Y, val Z`.

-## Architecture Notes
+## Architecture

 ### Single-process vs. multi-process model

 The files in `reference_code/` and `allreduce_4GPU_rewrite.cu` use a single-process model: one process manages all GPUs via `ncclCommInitAll`.
-This only works when all GPUs are on one machine and is kept for reference.
+This only works when all GPUs are on one host machine and is kept for reference.

 `allreduce_multinode.cu` (and all generated files) use a multi-process MPI model: one MPI rank per GPU.
 Each process initializes its NCCL communicator via `ncclCommInitRank` with a token distributed by `MPI_Bcast`.
 This scales to multi-node configurations.